MotorsportUJI/E32ConfigRPI/README.md

 # E32ConfigRPI
-Config your EBYTE E32 LoRa module with a raspberry pi
+Config your EBYTE E32 LoRa module with a raspberry pi and a cool GUI
 Connections:
 M0 --> 3.3v
 M1 --> 3.3v